orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Traversing `.self`
 - Like [[Jonathan Gorard]] mentioned inability to parallize obstruction to causality - in the sense of cant traverse the .self ray fast enough to parallize like the superposition of a larger structure, hence it breaks on the further away things on .self
 	- Trade-off between branching spatial extent
-- Traversing `.self` without time-step would be a projective plane? ; So this could be relatively be constructed in certain settings.
+- So this could be relatively be constructed in certain settings.
 	- a recursive definition of a projective plane but then (partially?) accessible as a calculus?
 `.is_orbit`
 	- TODO: Normal way of talking about a boolean, or probably any concept, is that this is always with .orbit on it.
 And without .orbit it's probably a weird case.
 We assume modularity of booleans.